Japanese Public Key Infrastructure (JPKI)

 3.1.
 Service Introduction Method

-When using Japanese Public Key Infrastructure, service introduction business operators must confirm the effectiveness of the electronic certification provided by the customer.
-There are two service introduction methods: one is to become a "platform business operator" that carries out the effectiveness confirmation itself, and the other is to become a "service provider business operator" that entrusts the effectiveness confirmation to the platform business operator.
+When using a Japanese Public Key Infrastructure, the service provider must confirm the validity of the electronic certification provided by the customer.
+There are two service introduction methods: one is to become a "platform provider" that carries out the validity confirmation by itself, and the other is to become a "service provider" that entrusts the validity confirmation to the platform provider.

-A service provider (hereinafter referred to as an "SP provider") is a service provider that provides services by entrusting the validation of a Japanese Public Key Infrastructure to a PF provider without in-house signature verification facilities when using the electronic certification.
+A service provider (hereinafter referred to as "SP Operator") is a business that provides services for the use of Japanese Public Key Infrastructure by entrusting the validity confirmation of electronic certification to a PF Operator without establishing its own signature verification facilities.

-Since the validity confirmation of the electronic certification is entrusted, the cost burden related to the maintenance and operation of the facility can be reduced, the period until the introduction of the service can be shortened, and the service can be introduced quickly and inexpensively.
-The flow of the validity confirmation of the electronic certification in the case of an SP operator is shown in Figure 1.
-In general, when using a service related to signature verification, a service usage fee specified by the PF operator is required.
-The usage fee varies depending on the PF operator.
+Since the validity confirmation of the electronic certification is outsourced, it is possible to reduce the cost burden related to the maintenance and operation of the facility, shorten the period until the introduction of the service, and introduce the service inexpensively and quickly.
+The flow of the validity confirmation of the electronic certification in the case of the SP business operator is as shown in Fig. 1.
+In general, when using the service related to signature verification, a service usage fee specified by the PF business operator is incurred.
+The usage fee varies depending on the PF business operator.

-For the procedure and service fee to become an SP business operator, please contact " 7.2.4.
-Inquiries regarding services provided by platform business operators, etc. ".
+For procedures to become an SP business operator and service usage fees, please contact " 7.2.4.
+Contact information for services provided by platform business operators" in .

-Figure 1: Flow of electronic certification Validity Checks (SP Operators)
+Figure 1: Flow of electronic certification validation (SP companies)

 3.1.2.
 Method of becoming a platform operator

-The PF operator can provide the function of electronic certification validation to another private sector as a platform.
+The PF operator can provide the function of electronic certification validity confirmation to other private sector as a platform.

-The signature verification facilities that should be installed can also be installed in the cloud.
-This is expected to reduce the cost burden related to the installation and operation of the facilities and shorten the time to introduce the service.
+The signature verification facility to be developed can also be introduced in a cloud-based format.
+This is expected to reduce the cost burden associated with the development and operation of the facility and shorten the time to service introduction.

-When using the service, a electronic certification verification fee is charged to J-LIS.
-The fee is a pay-as-you-go fee based on the number of confirmations.
-The fee is 20 yen per case for a signature electronic certification and 2 yen per case for a user certification electronic certification.
+When using the service, electronic certification verification fees are charged to the J-LIS.
+The fees are based on the number of confirmations, and are set at 20 yen per electronic certification for signatures and 2 yen per electronic certification for user certificates.
 From January 2023, these fees will be free for the time being.

-For the procedure to become a PF business operator, please refer to " 3.2 Procedure to Become a Platform Business Operator ".
+For procedures to become a PF operator, please refer to " 3.2 Procedures to Become a Platform Operator ".

 3.2.
 Procedures for becoming a platform operator

-When introducing a service as a PF business operator, it is necessary to first obtain technical specifications, etc. from the J-LIS and then proceed with the competent minister's approval procedures.
-After obtaining approval, it is necessary to develop a system environment for signature verification, etc.
+When introducing services as a PF business operator, it is necessary to obtain technical specifications, etc. from the J-LIS first, and then proceed with the certification procedure by the competent minister.
+After obtaining certification, it is necessary to develop a system environment for signature verification, etc.

-It takes about six months to one year from the time of obtaining the technical specifications, etc. to the time of obtaining approval from the competent minister.
+It takes about six months to one year from the acquisition of the technical specifications to the certification by the competent minister.
 For an overview of the procedure, please refer to the guidelines published by Ministry of Internal Affairs and Communications and Digital Agency below.

-After signing a pledge of confidentiality with J-LIS, I will apply for disclosure of technical specifications, etc. related to Japanese Public Key Infrastructure.
-This document is necessary for the competent minister's certification procedures and system environment development, but it is also necessary for considering the introduction of services, so please use it from the consideration stage.
+After exchanging a pledge of confidentiality with the J-LIS, we will apply for the disclosure of technical specifications related to the Japanese Public Key Infrastructure.
+Although these documents are necessary for the certification procedure by the competent minister and the development of the system environment, they are also necessary for considering the introduction of services, so please make use of them from the consideration stage.

-Based on the technical specifications provided by J-LIS, we will respond to the requirements shown in the certification standards and prepare documents to prove that we meet the requirements.
-We will apply for certification examination to Digital Agency and Ministry of Internal Affairs and Communications with the documents.
+Based on the technical specifications provided by the J-LIS, respond to the requirements specified in the certification standards, prepare documents to prove that the requirements are satisfied, and apply for certification examination to Digital Agency and Ministry of Internal Affairs and Communications.

-After certification is obtained, the operation is checked in the test environment of the Japanese Public Key Infrastructure.
-If there is no problem, the J-LIS makes a notification to receive the validity check result of the electronic certification based on the provisions of the Public Personal Authentication Act.
-Finally, the operation is checked in the production environment, and the service is started.
+After obtaining certification, the system will be tested in a test environment in Japanese Public Key Infrastructure.
+If there are no problems, the J-LIS will submit a notification to receive the results of the validation of the electronic certification in accordance with the provisions of the Public Personal Authentication Act.
+Finally, the system will be tested in the production environment and the service will be started.

-The use of Japanese Public Key Infrastructure does not incur any expenses related to the acquisition or maintenance of the competent minister's certification, unlike general government licensing projects.
+In the use of Japanese Public Key Infrastructure, unlike in the case of general government licensed projects, there are no costs associated with obtaining or maintaining the certification of the competent minister.
 Only the electronic certification verification fee for J-LIS is required.

-The Japanese Public Key Infrastructure charge is based on the number of validity checks.
-The electronic certification for signature is 20 yen per case and the electronic certification for user verification is 2 yen per case.
+The Japanese Public Key Infrastructure usage fee is a pay-as-you-go system based on the number of validity confirmations.
+It is set at 20 yen per electronic certification for signature and 2 yen per electronic certification for user certificate.

 These usage fees will be free for the time being from January 2023 * 8.
-The aim is to reduce the cost of using services for PF operators and support the introduction of services.
+The aim is to reduce service usage costs for PF operators and support the introduction of services.
 For details, please refer to the following.

 * 8 The CRL method will be permanently free of charge, and the OCSP responder method will be free of charge for three years for the time being.